xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

 - Tableau

 ## Project Overview
-This project analyzes hospital billing and patient data to uncover key insights for revenue management and patient care optimization.
-Using SQL for data querying and Tableau for visualization, the project explores high-revenue insurance providers, identifies top-paying patients, and ranks patients by billing for each doctor.
-The goal is to provide actionable insights that can guide strategic decision-making, resource allocation, and targeted care management.
+Analyzed hospital billing data to identify high-revenue insurance providers, top-paying patients, and patient contributions by doctor.
+The project uses SQL and Tableau to provide actionable insights for revenue management and strategic care planning.

 ## Key Questions & Insights